FREQUENTLY ASKED QUESTIONS (FAQs)

 Galactose is a small natural sugar.
 It is found at high levels in milk, including breast milk, cow's milk,

-other animal milks, milk-based formula, and many dairy products like yogurt or ice cream.
+other animal milks, milk-based formula, and many dairy products like cottage cheese or ice cream.
 The

 galactose in milk and dairy products is usually present in the form of lactose, or milk sugar, which is